Get your tickets for Collaborative, the nonprofit conference for innovative leaders. See you May 14-15 in Chicago!

 Cryptocurrency is just like any other legal tender that can be traded for goods and services.
 The biggest difference is that these tokens are completely digital and logged in a blockchain.
 A blockchain is a technology that decentralizes data by spreading all of the information in a database across multiple internet-connected devices.

-Its decentralized nature is one of the things that makes cryptocurrencies more attractive to tech-savvy users because it increases the flexibility and security of the asset.
-With a digital currency, people are no longer reliant on a financial institution, like a bank, to hold their money.
+Cryptocurrencies’ decentralized nature makes them more attractive to tech-savvy users because it increases their flexibility and security.
+With digital currency, people are no longer reliant on a financial institution, like a bank, to hold their money.

 Benefits of Cryptocurrency Donations